 Your Complete Edible Freshness Checklist

-This consolidated reference works for anyone standing in their kitchen right now wondering about that discovered edible.
+This consolidated reference works for anyone standing in their kitchen right now, wondering about that discovered edible.

 One-Minute Safety Assessment:

-• Look for any visible mold or significant discoloration
+Look for any visible mold or significant discoloration.

-• Smell for rancid, sour, or chemical odors
+Smell for rancid, sour, or chemical odors.

-• Feel for unexpected stickiness or texture changes
+Feel for unexpected stickiness or texture changes.

-Storage Decision Tree:
+Storage Decision Guide:

 Timeline Quick Reference:

-• Chocolate: up to 1 year with proper storage
+Chocolate: up to 1 year with proper storage.

-Cannabinoids fade but never become dangerous—this remains the most important concept.
-Safety concerns come from food spoilage, not from aged THC.
+Cannabinoids fade but never become dangerous, and this remains the most important concept.

 Our complete guide to edible types helps you understand how different formats affect both experience and storage needs.